Chief Financial Officer | Shareholder

 Bryna Rosen Misiura

-Bryna Rosen Misiura is a highly experienced litigator specializing in complex litigation, toxic tort, environmental, mass tort, and insurance coverage matters.
-She has counseled toxic tort and mass tort clients locally, regionally, and nationally.
-Ms. Misiura has extensive experience in defending asbestos litigation claims in both state and federal courts, as well as counseling and litigating business disputes.
-Her clients range from Fortune 500 companies to small businesses, and have included defending a wide range of products and premises.
-She also has toxic tort defense experience in a wide range of types of claims, including mold, lead poisoning and benzene.
+Bryna is a highly experienced litigator specializing in complex litigation such as toxic tort, abuse and harassment, environmental, mass tort, and insurance coverage matters.
+Bryna has counseled toxic tort and mass tort clients locally, regionally, and nationally.
+She has extensive experience in defending claims in both state and federal courts, as well as counseling and litigating business disputes.
+Her clients range from Fortune 500 companies to small businesses and have included defending a wide range of products and premises.

 - University of Virginia School of Law, J.D.
 1992

 - Massachusetts, 1992

 - U.S. District Court District of Massachusetts, 1993